schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Attacker

-A hypnotized explosives worker sparks a unequal storey at a problem doorway.
+A hypnotized explosives worker sparks an unequal storey at a problem doorway.

 ## Swimmer